 The RSSAC membership consists of:

-Voting primary representatives appointed by the root server operators and confirmed by the ICANN Board of Directors.
+Voting primary representatives appointed by the root server operators.

 Alternate representatives appointed by the root server operators.
 Alternate representatives may vote when their corresponding primary representative is unavailable.

 Non voting representatives appointed by the root zone management partners and confirmed by the ICANN Board of Directors.